 GeneCards Summary for PML Gene

 PML (Promyelocytic Leukemia) is a Protein Coding gene.
 Diseases associated with PML include Acute Promyelocytic Leukemia and Rabies.
-Among its related pathways are Interferon gamma signaling and Regulation of TP53 Activity.
+Among its related pathways are Metabolism of proteins and Direct p53 effectors.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transcription coactivator activity.
-An important paralog of this gene is TRIM56.
+An important paralog of this gene is TRIM47.

 UniProtKB/Swiss-Prot Summary for PML Gene